gkhabas76/qa_challenge/CypressReadme.md

 Custom Cypress command such as clearLocalStorageCache, restoreLocalStorageCache and saveLocalStorageCache used in **_test.cy.js_** file can be found under **_cypress/support/command.js_**

+**_PageObject_** folder contains the all the required classes, methods and function used to run tests.

 ### Installation and running the project

 ### Installation process of the Project